team3-connect/inventree/README.md

 - Add Funkopops: Add new Funkopops to your inventory, including details like name, description, price, category, image
 - Edit Funkopops: Update the details of any Funkopop in your collection.
 - Delete Funkopops: Remove Funkopops from your collection that you no longer own.
-- Search: Quickly find specific Funkopops in your collection.
-- Responsive Design: Optimized for desktop and mobile devices.
+- Responsive Design: Optimized for most desktop and mobile devices.

 ## Tech Stack